Rishikumar7137/hashingProblems/README.md

 # HashingProblems

 ### [Contest Link](https://codeforces.com/contestInvitation/1b66e32e18c539d24ac6843ec23afa68e9a2ecf8) - Please visit this link to view Problem Statements
-### The problems were prepared on Polygon by me.
+### The problems were prepared on CodeForces Polygon by me.
 They are not picked from previous contests.
 ### OverView :
 - The Problems contains the Codeforces Polygon Latex Documentation
 - Built using Checkers, Generators and Two Solution files(Java and C++) on Polygon Platform